Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nextjs-and-typescript.md

 image: /images/03-03-2022.jpg
 date: 2022-03-03T03:00:00.000Z
 tags:
   - nextjs
   - typescript
 ---

-You may already know this, but Next.JS comes with TypeScript support out of the box for those who don't!
+You may already know this, but Next.JS comes with TypeScript support for those who don't!

 Which is amazing!
 We can leverage all the TypeScript wonders in our Next.js application.

-This article will show you how you can enable it for a new project and convert existing ones to use TypeScript.
+This article will show you how to enable it for a new project and convert existing ones to use TypeScript.

-We'll also look at some types that we get out of the box.
+We'll also look at some types we get out of the box.

 ## Creating a new TypeScript Next.JS project